 2. Angela & Young-Min (see above) were honoring the Korean roots of the groom’s family by incorporating a Korean drinking ritual.
 First the bride & groom spill water from their 2 glasses over their shoulders to honor the ancestors.
 Then they take a shot to honor the guests.
 In the end they drink together from 1 cup of tea to symbolize their union.

-5. Intercultural customs
+5. Cultural customs

 Examples of intercultural ceremony rituals for your destination wedding in Paris France:

-2. Afghanistan: Helay & Pierre (see above) wanted to honor the bride’s origins as her family is originally from Afghanistan.
+1. Afghanistan: Helay & Pierre (see above & below) wanted to honor the bride’s origins as her family is originally from Afghanistan.
 So we decided to incorporate the following Persian ceremony rituals: The bride and groom’s heads are covered with a decorative silk shawl held up by female family members.
 The shawl is generally passed down through generations – Helay’s used the shawl her mother used during her own wedding.
 This canopy signifies that the bride and groom are now united under the same roof.
 The couple then picks up a holy or significant book and reads a few verses together.
 Helay & Pierre decided to read a Persian poem.
 The shawl is then lifted and the bride and groom intertwine their arms and offer each other a sip of a beverage, usually fruit juice to symbolize feeding each other sweetness throughout their life together.